aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/document/flatten/_index.md

 ## Flatten(FlattenSettings) {#flatten_1}

-Removes all fields from the document and place their values instead.
+Removes all fields (and annotations) from the document and place their values instead.

 ```csharp
 public void Flatten(FlattenSettings flattenSettings)